ManikMaity/Learn-ReactJS/broCode-react/README.md

 export default Button;
 ```

-## Use State - react hooks

-### React hooks
+## React hooks
 - Hooks allow function components to have access to state and other React features.
-- Example of react hooks are useState, useEffect, useContext, useReducer, useCallback etc..more
+- Examples of react hooks are useState, useEffect, useContext, useReducer, useCallback, etc.

-### Use State -
+## Use State -
-- Using use state we can make variaable when updated will update the Vertula DOM too.
+- Using useState, we can make variables that, when updated, will update the virtual DOM too.
-- Normal variable when updated dont show in DOM react.
+- Normal variables when updated don't show in the DOM react.

 ### How to use
-- we have to make a function based component.
+- We have to make a function-based component.
-- have to import specific hooks needed form react library.
+- We have to import specific hooks needed from the React library.
 ```js
     import { useState } from "react";